njbannister15/RuvonInference/docs/part3-article.md

 *Building the heart of a modern inference engine: KV-cache optimization*

-Part 3 brought our tiny vLLM engine its first major performance improvement.
-By implementing KV-caching, we transformed generation from painfully slow to lightning fast - achieving **5.1x speedup** with just 10 tokens, and the promise of 10-20x improvements for longer sequences.
+Part 3 brought our educational inference engine its first major performance improvement.
+By implementing KV-caching, we transformed generation from painfully slow to lightning fast - delivering significant speedup that grows with sequence length.

 ## The Problem: Redundant Computation